livelace/gosquito/README.md

 ***gosquito*** ("go" + "mosquito") is a pluggable tool for data gathering, data processing and data transmitting to various destinations.
 Main goal is to replace various in-house automated tasks with a single tool and move those tasks at the edge.
-See [docs](docs/README.md) and [real examples](https://github.com/livelace/gosquito-public) for additional info.
+See [docs](docs/README.md) and [examples](https://github.com/livelace/gosquito-public) for additional info.

 ```mermaid